 Make sure you know what the facility allows and doesn’t allow.
 Certain common items like nail polish and hairspray are often not allowed because of the chemicals in it.
 You will want to bring items that make you comfortable like a favorite sweatshirt, your own shampoo, and other necessities.
 For a full list of what you can and cannot bring to Wellness Retreat Recovery, click here.

 Some of your biggest anxieties might come from not knowing what to expect.
 Rest assured that you will be in good hands.
 When you arrive on campus, you will be given a thorough medical and mental evaluation to establish a baseline for your care.
 You’ll be prescribed appropriate medication designed to help you through your detox phase.
 During detox, you will receive around the clock care and be monitored regularly to prevent any medical issues.

 During detox, you will be allowed to take it easy while your body regenerates and gains strength.
-Once the worst of your symptoms are over, you’ll be expected to attend group and individual therapy, and to take part of general activities.
+Once the worst of your symptoms are over, you’ll be expected to attend group and individual therapy, and to take part in general activities.
 You will be part of a loving, supportive environment where everyone looks out for one another.
 Your treatment will be tailor-made to suit your changing needs to ensure the best possible outcome for your stay.